hdShang/arxiv-daily/docs/cs-CL/2025-05-13/papers/250508245v2-large-language-model-psychometrics-a-systematic-review-of-evaluation.md

 ---
 layout: default
-title: Large Language Model Psychometrics: A Systematic Review of Evaluation, Validation, and Enhancement
+title: "Large Language Model Psychometrics: A Systematic Review of Evaluation, Validation, and Enhancement"
 ---

 # Large Language Model Psychometrics: A Systematic Review of Evaluation, Validation, and Enhancement